-A: Vaccines expose us to pieces of either a bacteria or a virus, which causes our bodies to recognize a potential threat and to mount an immune response.
-The goal with a vaccine is to help the body prepare for an actual infection, so it is ready to rapidly and effectively eliminate the SARS-CoV-2 virus when exposed to it.
+A: Vaccines expose us to pieces of bacteria or a virus, which cause our bodies to recognize a potential threat and mount an immune response.
+The goal with a vaccine is to help the body prepare for an infection.
+It will be then be ready to effectively eliminate the SARS-CoV-2 virus.

 Q: How soon will someone be protected after taking the vaccine?